 “The U.S. administration has lost its credibility to play any future role in the peace process,” said Nabil Abu Rdeneh, a spokesman for Palestinian President Mahmoud Abbas.
 "The U.S.' partial bias toward one of the most radical trends in Israel (of illegal settlement building) prevents it from seeing the basic principles of international law," Palestinian Prime Minister Mohammad Shtayyeh told the official Palestinian news agency Wafa.
 Palestinian factions called for unity against the division of Palestine.

-In a statement released by the Turkish Foreign Ministry on Tuesday, Turkey slammed the U.S. policy shift on illegal Israeli settlements, saying that such move is "another reckless and unlawful example of the U.S.' efforts to legalize Israel's illegal activities."
+In a statement released by the Turkish Foreign Ministry yesterday, Turkey slammed the U.S. policy shift on illegal Israeli settlements, saying that such move is "another reckless and unlawful example of the U.S.’ efforts to legalize Israel’s illegal activities."
 Foreign Minister Mevlüt Çavuşoğlu also criticized the decision, writing on Twitter: "No country is above international law.
 Fait accompli style declarations shall have no validity with respect to international law."

 The U.N. human rights office reaffirmed its long-standing position that Israeli settlements in occupied Palestinian territory are in breach of international law, thereby rejecting the Trump administration's revised position.
 "A change in the policy position of one state does not modify existing international law nor its interpretation by the International Court of Justice and the (U.N.)
 Security Council," U.N. human rights spokesman Rupert Colville told a Geneva news briefing.